Ciudad Cuauhtémoc, Chihuahua: History

+Establishment as a Municipality

+The population increased as Cuauhtemoc began developing as a municipality.
+The same year it was established as a Municipal section of Cusihuiriachi called "San Antonio de los Arenales".
+The Chihuahua Congress resovled to make San Antonio de los Arenales as an independent municipality, giving it its status as one and honoring the last Aztec king, Cuauhtémoc.

+Cuauhtémoc became a city on January 9, 1948, when Governor Fernando Foglio Miramontes issued a decree.

+Geography

 Climate

 Cuauhtémoc has a semi-arid climate (Köppen climate classification BSk) moderated by its altitude.
 Winter days are cool and sunny with a January high of 15.6 C, while winter nights are cold with temperatures usually below freezing.
 The city usually sees 1 or 2 snowfalls per year.
 Summers are warm with June being the warmest month with an average high temperature of 29.5 C. Most of the precipitation falls during this time of the year, during the monsoon season.
-The highest recorded temperature was 40.0 C on June 9, 1995 while the lowest recorded temperature was -18 C on December 30, 1975.
+The highest recorded temperature was 40.0 C on June 9, 1995, while the lowest recorded temperature was -18 C on December 30, 1975.

 Transportation

-In the early 1950s there were no improved roads leading from the hinterland into Cuauhtémoc.
+In the early 1950s, there were no improved roads leading from the hinterland into Cuauhtémoc.
 A four-lane highway, completed in 1986, connected the city with the city of Chihuahua, the state capital.
 Another highway connected Cuauhtémoc with Col. Anahuac, where a large pulp mill is located.
 The Gran Vision highway, which is to be continued to the west coast through the Sierra Madre Occidental mountains, joins the city to the western hinterlands, and another highway leaving the city passes through the Mennonite colonies to the north (Manitoba Colony).

 Cuauhtémoc is a stop on the Ferrocarril Chihuahua al Pacífico, which connects Chihuahua City with Copper Canyon and Los Mochis.